How to write irresistible web design proposals that win clients

 Notice how each package mentions the potential benefits before the cost?
 By anchoring the project fee against the potential business benefits that you explained earlier in the proposal, you’ll position your work as an investment and dramatically improve your chances of closing the sale.

 By this point, your client should be convinced and ready to sign on the dotted line — and you want to make it as easy as possible for them to do so.
-Let’s take a look at how you can present your proposal in a way that your prospect can’t help but accept.

 Many clients haven’t worked with freelancers before, so they might not be aware of the process around presenting and accepting a proposal.